 Residents are involved in all areas of service available at CS.
-The postdoctoral residency is focused primarily on direct clinical service to a diverse college population, through individual and group psychotherapy.
-Consequently, applicants with experience or expressed interest in college counseling, issues of diversity, and short-term models of therapy are strongly encouraged to apply.
+The postdoctoral residency is focused primarily on direct clinical service to a diverse college population, through individual and group psychotherapy and psychological assessment.
+Consequently, applicants with experience or expressed interest in college counseling, issues of diversity, short-term models of therapy, and psychological assessment are strongly encouraged to apply.